What my special needs kids taught me about costume triggers…

 My Halloween Epiphany!

 This was my big epiphany, though.
 As I watched my son’s scene develop, I realized why seeing people dressed up in costumes – any costumes (even if they are fun and cute and silly) – is so triggering and so frightening for my kids.
 When people are all dressed up and pretending to be something or someone they’re not (especially if their face is hidden and/or they are otherwise unrecognizable), my kids who experienced early childhood trauma can’t tell the difference between the good guys and the bad guys!

 For real.
 They honestly cannot make the distinction.
-Once their regular frame of reference is removed or change, they lose their ability to determine who is safe and who isn’t.
-When they can no longer tell if someone is safe or not, they revert back to the old tapes that play in their heads – their life scripts – you know, the ones that dictate they should be afraid of everyone and everything.
-Since their top priority is always safety and survival, they revert to believing that no one but themselves can be trusted and never knowing when or if they’re going to be hurt again.
+Once their regular frame of reference is removed or changed, they lose their ability to determine who is safe and who isn’t.
+When they can no longer tell if someone is a safe person or not, they revert back to the old tapes that play in their heads – their life scripts – you know, the ones that dictate they should be afraid of everyone and everything.
+Since their top priority is always safety and survival, they revert to believing that no one can be trusted except themselves and they never know when or if they’re going to be hurt again.